Delkey History, Family Crest & Coats of Arms

 Delkey Spelling Variations

-hundred years, spelling variations in names were a common occurrence.
+Delkey has been spelled many different ways.
+Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Delkey have been found, including Dilke, Dilkes, Dilks, Dilley, Dill, Dillow and others.

 Early Notables of the Delkey family (pre 1700)

-Migration of the Delkey family to Ireland
+Migration of the Delkey family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Delkeys to arrive on North American shores: Clement and Mrs. Dilke who settled in Virginia in 1623; Mary Dilkill settled in New England in 1767; Lawrence Dill settled in Summers Island in 1673; Adam, Adolph, George, John, Margaret, Nancy Dill arrived in Philadelphia between 1840 and 1860..